DETAILED ACTION

 Response to Arguments

-However, the results of Figure 5 are based on Examples that are not commensurate in scope with the current claims.
-The temperature-dependent behavior of the material as prepared in the previous examples is shown in FIG. 5 for the case of example 2 for a temperature sweep test performed from 5° C. to 80° C (see [0156] of the published version of this application).
-Example provides precise amounts and types of ingredients (e.g., pork fat, juicy flavor, cocoa butter, emulsifiers and oi)l not reflected in the claims.
-There is no evidence if unexpected results.
+However, the results of Figure 5 are based on Examples that are still not commensurate in scope with the current claims.
+The temperature-dependent behavior of the material as prepared in the previous examples is shown in FIG. 5 for the case of Example 2 for a temperature sweep test performed from 5° C. to 80° C (see [0156] of the published version of this application).
+Moreover, both Example 1 and Example 2 rely on precise amounts and types of ingredients (e.g., pork fat, juicy flavor, cocoa butter, specific types and amounts of oils and specific types of emulsifiers) not reflected in the claims.

 Conclusion